azhar0506/levelup/Git/history-editing/amend.md

 git commit --amend
 ```

+Don't run both commands obviously.
+The first part changes the commit message.
+Second part, you can add/remove file and then commit the same commit message or modify it

 **Important**
 - Only works on the **most recent** commit.
 - Creates a **new commit** (new hash)